 As the names are read I try to imagine each of them and their sorrowing families, holding them in that moment of spoken prayer as brothers and sisters whose sufferings touch us all.

-Marilyn McEntyre is a fellow at the Gaede Institute for the Liberal Arts at Westmont College in Santa Barbara, California.
-She teaches at the University of California, Berkeley, and is author of What’s in a Phrase?
+Marilyn McEntyre is professor of medical humanities at the Joint Medical Program of the University of California, Berkeley, and the University of California, San Francisco, and is author of What’s in a Phrase?
 Pausing Where Scripture Gives You Pause.